 The story’s lead characters, Hinata Shoyo and Kageyama Tobio, are high school characters who are highly passionate about volleyball.
 The seasons show their progress along with the stories of all their teammates.

-This heart-warming show explores the emotions and struggles of young teens to follow their dreams.
-Even those who do not know about volleyball can easily understand, as the show explains, every aspect of the game.
+This heart-warming show explores the emotions and struggles of young teens who want to follow their dreams.
+It explains every aspect of volleyball so that even those who do not know about it can easily understand it.

 The language is beginner and relatable, as the dialogues are between youngsters and school-going characters.